How to install Infrahub Backup

 Configure environment

-Infrahub Backup use environment variables for configuration.
+Infrahub Backup CLI uses environment variables for configuration.
 Set these based on your deployment:

 Docker Compose deployments